Ray Kerr: San Diego Padres

 On November 27, 2021, the Mariners traded Kerr and outfielder Corey Rosier to the San Diego Padres in exchange for Adam Frazier.
 He was assigned to the Triple-A El Paso Chihuahuas to begin the 2022 season.

 On April 22, 2022, Kerr was promoted to major leagues for the first time to replace the injured Pierce Johnson.
 He made his major league debut on April 24.
 He appeared in seven games for San Diego in his rookie campaign, pitching to a 9.00 ERA with three strikeouts in five innings pitched.

 Kerr was optioned to Triple-A El Paso to begin the 2023 season.

 Atlanta Braves

 On December 15, 2023, the Padres traded Kerr, Matt Carpenter, and cash considerations to the Atlanta Braves in exchange for Drew Campbell.
 He was optioned to the Triple–A Gwinnett Stripers to begin the 2024 season.
 On May 7, 2024, Kerr was selected to the active roster following an injury to Tyler Matzek.
 On May 24, Kerr made his first career start against the Pittsburgh Pirates.
 In 10 games, he recorded a 5.64 ERA with 27 strikeouts across 22 1/3 innings pitched.
 On June 24, it was announced that Kerr would require Tommy John surgery, ending his season.
 On November 22, the Braves non–tendered Kerr, making him a free agent.

 On November 26, 2024, Kerr re–signed with the Braves on a minor league contract.
+He missed the entire 2025 season due to injury.
+After returning in 2026, Kerr posted a 3.09 ERA with 16 strikeouts in nine minor league outings before being selected to Atlanta's active roster on August 16, 2026.